edu-luc-cs-leo/comp-271-su-2025-week-00-bbaddoo/explain.md

 Part 1: The first two lines(40-41) take elements from the beginning of the array and put them into a temporary array.
 This also does not include the smallest_index.
-Then. there is a second loop that is startinf right after the smallest_index in the array and goes until it is done.
+Then. there is a second loop (43-44) that is starting right after the smallest_index in the array and goes until it is done.
 It then is out into a temporary array that is one less than the original position.

 This shifts it over to the left by one.